Bishop Levi J. Coppin’s Autobiography Details Life in Cecil County Around the Time of the Civil War

 Here in Cecil County, one of those leaders was Bishop Levi J. Coppin.
 He was born in Fredericktown, Maryland, thirteen years before the Civil War started.
 The family Bible said, “Levi Jenkins Coppin, born Dec.
 24th, 1848.”

 This book is a helpful, seldom-used local source for anyone studying the antebellum and Civil War eras on the Delmarva Peninsula.
-In the antebellum period, many land owners in the lower part of the county relied on slave labor for harvesting crops and performing plantation work.
-This valuable title provides information on the families in the area, slavery, some insight on the Underground Railroad, the arrival of Union Troops in the town, news of Emancipation in Lower Cecil, and life in general for African-Americans during the slavery era.
+In the antebellum period, many landowners in the lower part of the county relied on slave labor to harvest crops and perform plantation work.
+This valuable title provides information on the families in the area, slavery, some insight on the Underground Railroad, the arrival of Union Troops in the town, news of Emancipation in Lower Cecil, and life in general for African Americans during the slavery era.

 Bishop Levi J. Coppin’s digitized e-book is available through the Internet Archive.